osi/mulgara/README.txt

                     or the system temporary directory respectively -m, --smtp          the SMTP server for email notifications

-Since Kowari has an embedded HTTP server you may have a conflict with an existing HTTP running on port 8080.
-For example, to change the HTTP port of the Kowari server to 8081
+Since Mulgara has an embedded HTTP server you may have a conflict with an existing HTTP running on port 8080.
+For example, to change the HTTP port of the Mulgara server to 8081

-$java -jar kowari-1.1.0.jar -p 8081
+$java -jar mulgara-1.1.0.jar -p 8081

 By default the database files are stored in the current directory under a server1 directory.
 To change the location of the database files supply the -a followed by a path.
 For example :

-$java -jar kowari-1.1.0.jar -a file:///usr/local/kowari
+$java -jar mulgara-1.1.0.jar -a file:///usr/local/mulgara
 Under Windows :

-$java -jar kowari-1.1.0.jar -a c:\kowari-data
+$java -jar mulgara-1.1.0.jar -a c:\mulgara-data

 VI.
 License
 ==========

-The Kowari Metadata Store is licensed under the Mozilla Public License version 1.1 which is included with the distribution in a file called LICENSE.txt.
+The Mulgara Metadata Store is licensed under the Mozilla Public License version 1.1 which is included with the distribution in a file called LICENSE.txt.

 Copyright (c) 2001-2004 Tucana Technologies, Inc. All rights reserved.
-Copyright (c) 2005 Kowari Project.
+Copyright (c) 2005 Mulgara Project.
 All rights reserved.

 Last updated on 1 April 2005